MicrosoftDocs/win32/desktop-src/shell/search-protocol-stackedby.md

 ---
-description: The stackedby argument specifies the property column to stack results by.
-You can stack by any valid property from the property system.
+description: Understand how to use the stackedby argument in the Windows Shell UI.
+This argument specifies the property column to stack results by.
 title: STACKEDBY Argument (The Windows Shell) ms.topic: article ms.date: 05/31/2018